AdobeDocs/campaign-classic.en/help/response/using/hypothesis-templates.md

   ![](assets/response_measurement_001.png)

   If the hypothesis is launched on the fly, it can be forced if would like to trigger it immediately.
-Otherwise, it is triggered automatically based on the configured end of calculation date, which is based on the hypothesis creation date (refer to [Creating a hypothesis on the fly on a delivery](../../campaign/using/creating-hypotheses.md#creating-a-hypothesis-on-the-fly-on-a-delivery)).
+Otherwise, it is triggered automatically based on the configured end of calculation date, which is based on the hypothesis creation date.
+[Learn more](creating-hypotheses.md#creating-a-hypothesis-on-the-fly-on-a-delivery)).

-* **[!UICONTROL Transaction/Margin amount]**: these fields are optional and enable you to calculate turnover indicators automatically (refer to [Indicators](../../campaign/using/hypothesis-tracking.md#indicators)).
+* **[!UICONTROL Transaction/Margin amount]**: these fields are optional and enable you to calculate turnover indicators automatically.
+[Learn more](hypothesis-tracking.md#indicators)
-* **[!UICONTROL Unit amount]**: lets you set an amount for calculating revenue (refer to [Indicators](../../campaign/using/hypothesis-tracking.md#indicators)).
+* **[!UICONTROL Unit amount]**: lets you set an amount for calculating revenue.
+[Learn more](hypothesis-tracking.md#indicators)

   ![](assets/response_transactions_001.png)